zhouzypaul/object-recognition-imu/README.txt

 TODO:
-get the input folder working
-try integrating over smaller time to get displacement from gyro
+draw and compare the acquired results try integrating over smaller time to get displacement from gyro input -f: change imu coordinates to camera coordinates

 incorporate acc info in imu displacement fix thresh issue: maybe write a new function for thresh

-get the kf model to work on new YOLO output video sequence testing on iou video sequence testing on kf
+get the kf model to work on new YOLO output video sequence testing on kf